erewhon/reactive-web-presentation/presentation/presentation.md

 elsewhere, they are automatically recomputed.

 RxJava started calling themself FRP, but changed it to just RP.
-However, according to presentation at [Strangeloop][SL2014], put it under formulation of FRP
+However, according to presentation at [Strangeloop][SL2014], put it under formulation of FRP.

+Basically, it depends on your sense of time.

 </aside>